a96tudor/SmallProjects/webmap/README.md

 python3 webmap_creator.py
 ```

 (3) Specify the file you will be using as your input data (i.e. the file where the markers will be collected from).
-The file MUST be in a [CSV format] ("https://en.wikipedia.org/wiki/Comma-separated_values" ) and have (at least) the following collumns :
+The file MUST be in a [CSV format](https://en.wikipedia.org/wiki/Comma-separated_value ) and have (at least) the following collumns :

 ```
 (a) NAME -- A string representing the name of the marker